c0d3rb0y/woof-python/README.md

 # woof-python
 Making python simpler to kids.
 Hopefully.

-# Woof Editor
-Automated .howl creation and quick project set up coming soon™

-# How to use
+# How-to
-Create a new file with the .txt or .howl file extentsion, and put the readfile.py file in the same directory.
-Edit readfile.py to have your .howl instead of testfile.howl.
+First, make sure you have some kind of text editor and an installation of python.
+After doing so, create a new file with the .howl file extentsion.
+Put readfile.py in the same directory.
+Code your .howl (not detailing how here, go to the wiki page to find instructions for a your first program).
+Edit with your readfile.py to have your .howl instead of testfile.howl.
+Finally, run readfile.py.
+It will output in text.

 # All commands
+wait 1 - replace the 1 with your time to wait

-say message - replace message with what you want it to say (basically reinventing the print command)
+say message - replace message with what you want it to say

 close - exit program